gauravsinhaweb/indusgame/README.md

 ### **[Click here to live preview](https://indusgame.vercel.app/login)**

 ## Features
+- Mobile/ Tablet/ Desktop responsive
 - **User Authentication**: Users can log in with valid credentials.
 - **Access Control**: Private access requires login or access_token.
 - **Tabular Unit View**: Units are displayed in a tabular format for better readability.
+- **Logout and Re-login**: Users have the option to log out and re-login.

+**Units**
 - **Sorting**: Users can sort units based on the title.
 - **Update and Save**: Users can update and save units.
 - **Deletion**: Users can delete specific units.

-- **Logout and Re-login**: Users have the option to log out and re-login.
+**Packs and Sales**
+- Read packs and sales
+- most and least sold pack from the USD perspective in a given time period
+- most and least sold pack from the quantity perspective in a given time period
+- sale distribution of the given pack in a given time period
+- anything else which you think makes the sale information insightful